3dcitydb/3dcitydb-docs/source/wfs/configuration.rst

      <waitTimeout>60</waitTimeout>
      <enableCORS>true</enableCORS>
    </server>

-Listing 6: Server settings in the WFS config.xml file.

 The external service URL of the WFS can be denoted using the
 <externalServiceURL> element.
 The URL should include the *protocol*